 Ring – Keen Awareness, Hearty, Invigorating Punishment or Champions Ring from the PVP Reward Track

 The Meta and your resistance division will determine what gems you use in your armor.
 Runeglass of Frozen Malachites or Runeglass of Frozen Diamonds is the recommended gems to balance your armor as these provide the most amount of resistance possible.

 In your weapons, you’ll want to use the following gems

-Consumables on this build are pretty Strait forward.
+Consumables on this build are pretty straight forward.
 You will want one of each type of Infused potion on your bar (Health, Mana, and Regen) and a Stack of Hearty Meals.
 When your Health pots are on cooldown, you should use an Infused Regeneration Potion and Hearty Meal together while kiting away to increase survivability and reduce time out of the fight.

 You will use food to balance out your gear to your desired Attribute Thresholds.
 The cheapest food available with the appropriate stats is most likely:

 Honing stones are a must, you can’t afford Powerful Honing Stones, make sure you use a lower-tiered option to squeeze out damage.
 Pop it before the activity as you only have a few spots on your Hotbar.
 Oakflesh Balm or GemStone Dust can be slotted to help provide increased survivability while under damage or in bad situations in place of Hearty Meals.
 Again, if needed, use a lowered-tier option.